-The NIH ICs vary considerably in how they manage programmatic efforts, implement new strategies, and track overall success of the SBIR/STTR programs.
-More could be done to leverage lessons learned across the ICs, both in terms of successes and failures, and to leverage existing expertise and resources.
+The NIH ICs vary considerably in how they manage programmatic efforts, implement new strategies, and track the overall success of their SBIR/STTR programs.
+More could be done to leverage lessons learned across the ICs, in terms of both successes and failures, and to leverage existing expertise and resources.
 To maximize trans-NIH communication and collaboration, NIH should:

 i.
-Encourage Communication and Sharing.
-Several challenges facing the SBIR/STTR program could be addressed through enhanced communication and coordination across ICs and with staff responsible for monitoring and supporting NIH's SBIR/STTR programs in the NIH Office of Extramural Research.
-Examples of challenges include difficulty generating sufficient awareness of the SBIR/STTR program among innovators in both the academic and small business communities, as well as the need to recruit successful applications from woman- and minority-owned firms (a Congressionally-mandated goal of the program).
-NIH should establish a formal venue for IC representatives to share strategies that have been both successful and unsuccessful; IC program staff and OER should meet in this venue at least twice each year.
-A "year in review" update could also be provided to serve as an informal mechanism for ICs to submit their top 3-4 priority efforts over the year.
-This update could also serve as an update of the success of previous year's top priorities.
+Encourage Communication and Sharing

+Several challenges facing the SBIR/STTR program could be addressed through enhanced communication and coordination across ICs and with staff responsible for monitoring and supporting NIH's SBIR/STTR programs in the NIH OER.
+Examples of challenges include (i) difficulty generating sufficient awareness of the SBIR/STTR program among innovators in both the academic and small business communities, and (ii) the need to recruit successful applications from woman- and minority-owned firms (a Congressionally mandated goal of the program).
+NIH should establish a formal venue for IC representatives to share both successful and unsuccessful strategies; IC program staff and OER should meet in this venue at least twice each year.
+A "year in review" update could also be provided to serve as an informal mechanism for ICs to submit their top three to four priority efforts over the year.
+This update could also serve as an update of the success of the previous year's top priorities.

 ii.
+Leverage Resources

-Leverage Resources.
-In addition to sharing lessons learned, individual IC SBIR/STTR programs might benefit from leveraging existing resources, such as by pooling resources to provide better administrative support service.
-This is especially true for ICs that have difficulty allocating sufficient personnel, expertise, and resources to run the SBIR/STTR programs in an optimal fashion.
-NIH should consider providing a centralized resource for assisting with staff training and grant and contract management or at least consider enabling ICs to pool expertise and resources.
+In addition to sharing lessons learned, individual IC SBIR/STTR programs might benefit from leveraging existing resources, such as by pooling their resources to provide better administrative support service.
+This would be especially true for ICs that have difficulty allocating sufficient personnel, expertise, and resources to run the SBIR/STTR programs in an optimal fashion.
+NIH should consider providing a centralized resource for assisting with staff training and grant and contract management, or at least consider enabling ICs to pool their expertise and resources.